tldr-pages/tldr/README.md

 If you don't want to install any software, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf).

-For browsing without installing a client to your computer, see the web client at <https://tldr.inbrowser.app> (with offline support using PWA).

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.